rodence/Log-in-Form-with-PHP/README.md

-# Log-in-Form-with-PHP
+# Registration-Form-with-PHP
-Log in form with database connection using PHP
+Registration form with database connection using PHP

 ### Step 1:
 Open an IDE or Editor like VS Code